o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     * `LY_3RDPARTY_PATH` : The path to the downloadable package directory, also known as the "third-party path".
 Do not use trailing slashes when specifying the path to the packages directory.
     * `LY_UNITY_BUILD` : Unity builds are recommended in many cases for improved build performance.
 If you encounter a build error, disable unity builds to help debug the problem.

 1. (Optional) Use CMake to build the source engine.
 This step is optional because in the "source engine" build model, the engine is built inside of every _project_.
-To avoid building the engine twice, you might want to wait until you create and build a project in a later section on creating projects.
+To avoid building the engine twice if you plan on working with projects, you might want to wait until you learn how to create and build a project in a later section on creating projects.
+However, if you want to proceed and build the engine without a project, use the following CMake build command.

     The `profile` build configuration is shown in this example.